-Today I explain how to repair a damaged power connector also known as power jack in Toshiba Satellite L305 and L355 laptops.
-I started covering this problem in one of the previous posts
+Today I explain how to repair damaged power connector also known as power jack in Toshiba Satellite L305 and L355 laptops.
+I started covering this problem in one of the previous posts.

 I have a list of compatible models (reported by users) at the end of this post.

 PROBLEM DESCRIPTION.
-The power jack gets pushed into the laptop base so it feels loose.
+The power jack gets pushed into the case and gets loose.

 I will replace the original plastic jack with a generic metal jack purchased at RadioShack for about $3.

 The RadioShack part number is 274-1576.
 This jack is designed for tip size 5.5mm O.D.x2.5mm I.D.
 You can order this jack online or pick it up in a local store.

 Proceed on your own risk!
 If you do something wrong, you can damage the computer.